symbolic-kg/PyClause/README.md

 ## Installation
-PyClause only uses a few lightweight Python dependencies.
-We recommend using a fresh conda environment with Python 3.7+.
+PyClause only uses a few lightweight Python dependencies and runs under Windows and Linux systems.
+Linux users need to have a c++ (14) compiler installed.
+Windows users need to have C++ build tools installed.
+PyClause requires Microsoft Visual C++ 14.0 or newer. <br>

-You also need to have a c++(14) compiler installed.
-Installation is tested under Ubuntu and Windows.
+We recommend using a fresh Conda environment with Python 3.7+.

 ### 1) Install from codebase
 For running our examples and using our data directories or working with the code